ealva-com/eAlvaBrainz/README.md

 with regard to what options are available without needing to know the underlying details.
 Find functions provide call specific lambda receivers which are the base of a relatively simple, but extensive, DSL for building a lucene query.
 This style provides type safety and attempts to constrain choices to a valid set of options.
+Using Android Studio's basic or smart completion inside one of the lambda receivers will display the possibilities for building the lookup, browse, or find in scope.
 Using the bare MusicBrainz retrofit client would require extensive string building which can be error-prone and lacks type support.
 There are quite a few value (inline) classes to provide type support without generating extra garbage.

 The current version covers the majority of the MusicBrainz API.
 There is an escape hatch of sorts in that the client can indirectly call the Retrofit interfaces via the MusicBrainzService